On the Emergence of Linear Analogies in Word Embeddings: 4. A model for words co-occurrence

 \section{4.
 A model for words co-occurrence}

-Our main assumption is that the occurrence statistics of a word $i$ is governed by the set of attributes that define it \cite{mcrae2005}, such as feminine {\it v.s.} masculine, royal {\it v.s.} non-royal, adjective {\it v.s.} noun, etc. For simplicity, we consider that there are $d$ binary attributes (extending the model to attributes with more than two choices is straightforward, as discussed in Appendix).
-A word is thus represented as a vector $\boldsymbol{\alpha}_i \in \{-1, +1\}^d$ of the $d$-dimensional hypercube.
+Our main assumption is that the occurrence statistics of a word $i$ is governed by the set of attributes that define it \cite{mcrae2005}, such as feminine {\it v.s.} masculine, royal {\it v.s.} non-royal, adjective {\it v.s.} noun, etc. For simplicity, we consider that there are $d$ binary attributes (extending the model to attributes with more than two choices is straightforward, as discussed in Appendix \hyperref[sec:appendixA3]{A3}).
+The word $i$ is thus represented as a vector $\boldsymbol{\alpha}_i \in \{-1, +1\}^d$ of the $d$-dimensional hypercube.
 As a first step, we assume that all the $2^d$ possible words exist.
 We will see below that even if the vocabulary is much smaller than the total number of possible words, our conclusions hold.

-We further assume that different attributes affect the statistics of words in an independent manner.
+We further assume that different attributes affect the statistics of words in an independent manner (this assumption is relaxed in Appendix \hyperref[sec:appendix_A5]{A5}).
 As a result, the probability $P(i)$ of word $i$ follows from the set $\{p_k\leq 1/2, k=1...d\}$, where $p_k$ indicates the probability that attribute $k$ is $+1$: